Active vs. Inactive CPAs:

 • Mitigate risk for your clients or company with current knowledge of regulations and trends

-• No required educational costs
+• No required educational costs once inactive status is finalized by BOA

-• Increased costs to maintain CPA certificate
+• Costs to maintain CPA certificate

-• May not be eligible to use 'CPA, inactive' in other states with no substantial equivalency
+• May not be eligible to use 'CPA, Inactive' in other states with no substantial equivalency

 Questions?